Are engineers geniuses? Most aren’t! Just like in any other profession, you’ll find a mix of struggling, average, and genius-level engineers.

 - Hard work

-The design review process in engineering catches the blunders of engineers
+Engineering’s thorough design review process catches the blunders of engineers

-It’s like Lebron James saying he never makes a turnover.
-Or even more outrageous, he never misses a shot.
+Imagine LeBron James claiming he never makes a turnover or, even more preposterously, never misses a shot.

 Who is a genius-level engineer?

-To be transparent, I’m a huge fan of Tesla’s work.
-I believe he perfectly personifies what it is to be a genius engineer.
-He was both a visionary and inventor who transformed humanity.
+Full disclosure: I’m a massive fan of Tesla’s work.
+In my opinion, he perfectly embodies the essence of a genius engineer.
+Tesla was a visionary inventor who revolutionized the world.

-- Practical methods to distribute Alternating Current (AC) power
+- Practical methods for distributing Alternating Current (AC) power

 - Induction motors